zachhightower42/zachhightower42.github.io/README.md

 # TODO
 - [ ] Consider adding shopping functionality, maybe in a seperate page
-- [ ] Improve the look of the exported pdf
-- [ ] Add name and character bio sections
 - [ ] Add inventory whenever I add the shopping functionality
 - [ ] Add level up function +2 Skill points, +2 PP, and +1 Trait per level up.
 - [ ] Add the ability to export as a .json file that can be loaded back in to make edits and do other fun stuff